 What is an ankle sprain?

 Most people have twisted an ankle at some point in their life.
 But if your ankle gets swollen and painful after you twist it, you have most likely sprained it.
 This means you have stretched and possibly torn the ligaments in your ankle.
-See a picture of an ankle sprain.

 Even though ankle sprains are common, they are not always minor injuries.
 Some people with repeated or severe sprains can develop long-term joint pain and weakness.
 Treating a sprained ankle can help prevent ongoing ankle problems.